-Sixth grade students are eligible to go to the Shady Creek outdoor science camp.
+Fifth and or Sixth grade students are eligible to go to the Shady Creek outdoor science camp.
 This is a one week, overnight, education camp in which students go to an off-site facility to learn about science curriculum.
 Information is provided to participating sixth grade students prior to the trip.
 As the cost has gone up considerably, additional fundraising throughout the year will help, but some cost may fall on the family.
 Encourage your student to earn and save for this positive experience.
-(P.S.
-I had family members designate birthday/holiday money toward this fund.)
+Hint: Have family members designate birthday/holiday money toward this fund.